chriskuehl/fluffy/README.md

   websites or with CloudFront (if you want a CDN).

 Writing a storage backend is dead simple and requires you to implement only a single method.
-The current backends are all less than 30 lines of code.
+The current backends are both about ten lines of code.

 #### Serving files